Have you ever wanted to live in a cabin in the woods?

 Avrame Duo Cabins

-We like Avrame’s A-frame silhouette because it means that your cabin will really stand out and (in theory, at least) really easy to find if you’re wandering home after a few beers at a neighbor’s house too.
+We like Avrame’s A-frame silhouette because it means that your cabin will really stand out and (in theory, at least) be really easy to find if you’re wandering home after a few beers at a neighbor’s house too.
+Though it’s not a log cabin if that’s important to you.

 You can opt for 4 different possible floor plans for these cabins and they can be customized, to some extent, to deliver exactly the space you want for your family.